 The classification of AML has been revised by a group of pathologists and clinicians under the auspices of the World Health Organization (WHO).
 While elements of the French-American-British classification have been retained (i.e., morphology, immunophenotype, cytogenetics and clinical features), the WHO classification incorporates more recent discoveries regarding the genetics and clinical features of AML in an attempt to define entities that are biologically homogeneous and that have prognostic and therapeutic relevance.[10,11,12] Each criterion has prognostic and treatment implications but, for practical purposes, antileukemic therapy is similar for all subtypes.

 A long-term follow-up of 30 patients who had AML that was in remission for at least 10 years has demonstrated a 13% incidence of secondary malignancies.
-Of 31 long-term female survivors of AML or acute lymphoblastic leukemia younger than 40 years, 26 resumed normal menstruation following completion of therapy.
+Of 31 younger-than-40-years, long-term, female survivors of AML or acute lymphoblastic leukemia, 26 resumed normal menstruation following completion of therapy.
 Among 36 live offspring of survivors, 2 congenital problems occurred.

 The differentiation of AML from acute lymphocytic leukemia has important therapeutic implications.
 Histochemical stains and cell surface antigen determinations aid in discrimination.